Will Ben Sims

 While on the second product, the user can squeeze out the required amount of sauce easily due to its natural position.

 “Design is not just what it looks like and feels like.
 Design is how it works.” - Steve Jobs

 What are their responsibilities?

-There are 6 areas of responsibilities but before we get into them, there is something interesting to know why it’s important for a UI/UX designer to do great work.
+There are 6 areas of responsibility but before we get into them, there is something interesting to know why it’s important for a UI/UX designer to do great work.

-Actual work went wrong and the time allocated to developer is fixed.
-The UI/UX designers job is to ensure their work matches the actual scope of work without missing out or adding additional functionalities.
+Actual work went wrong and the time allocated to a developer is fixed.
+The UI/UX designer's job is to ensure their work matches the actual scope of work without missing out or adding additional functionalities.